HubSpot’s home page is visited by more than 4 million users per month, serving 18,000+ companies across 90+ countries.

 It was clear that, despite being in-depth, the home page lacked critical information that decreased conversion.

 Knight also examined heat maps and scroll maps conducted with 25,000 users each, supplying 467,308 unique data points.
-Ranging from several years back to present time, the maps helped Knight further understand where disengagement was happening, including discovering that only 25 percent of users would scroll on the homepage.
+Ranging from several years back to the present time, the maps helped Knight further understand where disengagement was happening, including discovering that only 25 percent of users would scroll on the homepage.

 Finally, user session recordings acted as hybrid quantitative/qualitative research.